IAmBaut/ImgboardTools/README.md

 There is also a (very ugly) GUI application to allow for access to the features of the script.
 It should work cross platform.

-The GUI is experimental and may not be as up to date as the CLI and troubleshooting will be much harder on it.
+The GUI is experimental and may not be as up to date as the CLI and troubleshooting will be less obvious on it.
+Use at your own risk.

 If you are on Windows you can save the GUI script as ".pyw" instead of ".py" to prevent the console from opening.
 This also means less feedback in case of errors though.